svsuresh/rscripts/README.md

 Final figure one is bad in the code as drawing within jupyter-notebooks, i havent' mastered.
 Final figure second one is good.
 Final figure one is as ![below](https://image.ibb.co/fcXyOT/Rplot01.png)

 10. Replace_gene_symbols_with_entrez_ids.ipynb - This script relaces all gene symbols in data frame with NCBI entrez IDs.
+11. ggpairs_list_faceting_saving.Rmd - This script would create ggpairs graph list, save each one into individual file and facet them.